SerratedSharp/CSharpWasmRecipes/README.md

 Uno.Bootstrap.Wasm, a tool that is used independently of the Uno Platform UI framework, is used as the tool for compiling to a WASM compatible format.
 Otherwise code and techniques largely focus on those that rely on .NET 7 JS interop capabilities, thus would work in either framework as well as without them.

 The following represents approaches I've developed and believe to be effective.
-Official documentation may differ, but I created this resource because I've found official documentation to sometimes be out of date, incomplete, or doesn't deliniate platform specific versus agnostic approaches.
+Official documentation may differ, but I created this resource because I've found official documentation to sometimes be out of date, incomplete, or doesn't delineate  platform specific versus agnostic approaches.

 # C# WASM Overview